Guylaine St-Onge

 She played the role of Juda during the fifth season of the television series Earth: Final Conflict.
 She also had a role in the 2001 movie Angel Eyes.

-In 2005, she died of cervical cancer at the age of 39.
+Personal life and death

 Her ex-husband is Canadian actor David Nerman, who played "Albert", the manservant in several Philadelphia Cream Cheese commercials.
 They have a son, Aidan.

+In 2005, Guylaine St. Onge died of cervical cancer at the age of 39.